 - Buy $4,000 worth of puts.

 Since the day traded positions were not open at the same time, only the largest day trade is considered.
 Since $4,800 is <= the SDTBP, no DT call issues.

 However, if an account has one or more open DT Calls, subsequent day trade calls calculate by adding the day trade requirements of ALL day trades.
 For example, the day trades from the example above would require $8,800 in SDTBP.
 As a result, if the account only had $5,000 in SDTBP, the account would receive another day trade call.
 Additionally, if an account has one or more open DT Calls, the minimum day trade requirement for equities will rise to 50%.
 If an account has one or more open past due DT Calls, the minimum day trade requirement for equities will increase to 100%.

-Lastly, if two or more DT calls go past due without being met, a closing-only restriction is applied to the account for 90 calendar days.
-The restriction can only be removed by meeting the combined total of all unmet DT calls.
+Lastly, if two or more DT calls go past due without being met, a closing-only restriction is applied to all margin accounts for 90 calendar days.
+Please note that any DT calls generated in sub-margin accounts will add that mark to all margin accounts.
+The restriction can only be removed by meeting the combined total of all unmet DT calls on all margin accounts.

 How to meet a DT Call

 Typically, DT calls are met with a deposit

 Typically, a DT call must be met by depositing new funds in the amount of the call(s) or higher.
 The deposit must remain in the account for two full business days before being withdrawn.
 If an account does not meet a DT call, then the call will fall off the account 90 days after the due date.

 - Any funds withdrawn from an account while there is an open DT call will add to the amount of the call.
 For example, if you received a DT call for $3,000 and withdrew $4,000 from your account while the call was open, you would need to deposit $7,000 to meet the call.